 My sculptural work focuses on making life-like objects from human hair and other non-traditional fibers.
 I work with human hair because of its immediacy, its beauty and flaws.
 As an artistic material, human hair is remarkably resourceful.
 The material never fails to attract and repulse almost simultaneously, a response I enjoy.
 As I continue to work with hair, it encapsulates the survivalist notions I find compelling and am excited to explore.

-I live in Brooklyn, NY.
+I live in Georgia.

 Find me virtually: